nemonik/hands-on-DevOps/readme.md

 -left-> (*)
 ```

-So, lets create our pipeline starting with a `sonar-scan` step to update SonarQube with code quality scans automatically by opening `.drone.yml` in our text editor and adding the following step right after our `build` step, so that we run the step prior to a deploy.
+So, lets create our pipeline starting with a `sonar-scan` step to update SonarQube with code quality scans automatically by opening `.drone.yml` in our text editor

 ```yaml
 kind: pipeline